night05fury/ShiftPlanningSystem/README.md

-# Getting Started with Create React App
+# Getting Started with this project
 ## Environment Variables

 To run this project, you will need to add the following environment variables to your `.env` file:

 Backend Environment
 MONGO_URI="Your Database URI"
 e.g.
 MONGO_URI=mongodb://localhost:27069/SFS